foreverphoenix/phoenix-fallout/02 Documentation.md

 The Integration plugin is a unified patch that changes the category keyword for all relevant, mod-added items.
 When necessary, I also disabled redundant recipes and removed crafting requirements for any mod configuration holotapes.

-- **Workshop Framework:** Disabled non-VIS holotape.
+- **Workshop Framework:** Disabled non-VIS holotape crafting.
 Moved VIS holotape to the MOD CONFIG menu.
 No longer requires scrap to craft.
 - **Transfer Settlements:** Moved holotape to the MOD CONFIG menu.
 No longer requires scrap to craft.
-- **Settlement Menu Manager:** Disabled non-VIS holotape.
+- **Settlement Menu Manager:** Disabled non-VIS holotape crafting.
 Moved VIS holotape to the MOD CONFIG menu.
 No longer requires scrap to craft.
 - **True Storms:** Moved both holotapes to the MOD CONFIG menu.
+- **NPCs Travel:** Moved config holotape to the MOD CONFIG menu.
 - **Restore Power Armor Frame:** Moved holotape to the MOD CONFIG menu.
 No longer requires scrap to craft.

 ![separator](/Media/Separator.png)